sierkov/voting-agents/README.md

 ## Project Structure

 ### Data set
-The Voting-Agents data set provides a reproducible playground to train, analyze, and evaluate approaches to learning a voter's preferences from the historical votes.
-The guiding principles used to create the data set are described in the [Voting Agents Dataset documentation](doc/dataset.md)
+The Voting-Agents data set provides a reproducible playground to train, analyze, and evaluate approaches to learning voter preferences from the historical votes.
+The guiding principles used to create the data set are described in the [Voting Agents Dataset documentation](data/README.md)

-### ML Models - Not Available Yet
+### ML Models - Coming Soon
 Sample implementations of machine-learning models of Voting Agents.

-### User Interface - Not Available Yet
+### User Interface - Coming Soon
 A user interface for voters to analyze proposals, provide their preferences, and evaluate their voting agents.

 ## License
-The code and documentation of this project are distributed under the [GNU GENERAL PUBLIC LICENSE version 3](LICENSE).
+The code and documentation of this project are distributed under the [GNU GENERAL PUBLIC LICENSE Version 3](LICENSE).
 3rd-party assets are distributed under their respective licenses.

 ## Sponsors